apify/apify-docs/sources/platform/actors/running/store.md

 You always prepay the Actor rental for the following month.
 The first payment happens when the trial expires, and then recurs monthly.
 When you open the Actor in the Apify Console, you will see when the next rental payment is due, and you will also receive a notification when it happens.

 _Example_: You activate a 7-day trial of an Actor at _noon of April 1, 2021_.
-If you don't turn off auto renewal, you will be charged at _noon on April 8, 2021_, then _May 8, 2021_.
+If you don't turn off auto-renewal, you will be charged at _noon on April 8, 2021_, then _May 8, 2021_.

 ##### How am I charged for Actor rental?